gjbex/Python-software-engineering/source-code/testing/README.md

     testing per se.
 It is mainly intended for contract-based programming and one can prevent code to be emitted for asserts by using the `-O` optimizatino flag when running the code.
+1. `Newick`: illustration of unit testing on real world code.